jcreigh/FRCture/docs/driverstation/ds_to_fms.rst

 Challenge Response (``0x1b``)
 """""""""""""""""""""""""""""

 Used to verify if the Driver Station is "official".
-As of 2018, trivial to figure out the correct response.
+Trivial to figure out the correct response from the off-season FMS, which isn't incredibly useful.

 .. table::
    :widths: auto